kamssiopeia/hyprland-dotfiles/README.md

 * Add notifications for laptop shortcut actions
 * Checkout flameshot
 * Create workspaces for spotify / discord + telegram
+* Add pywall support
+    * Change colors in vscode
+    * Change colors in rofi
+    * Change colors in nemo
+    * When starting PC hyprland should load recently loaded wallpaper and apply its colors

 # Credits and inspirations
 Configuration based and inspired on: